Unusual Malaysian Drinks You Want To Try

 As a Malaysian, I will add other lists that will have you clamoring for more tasty treats!

-Before that, here’s how to order the local drinks from hawkers’ stalls without a recognizable menu and with your lack of local language skills.
+Before that, here’s how to order local drinks from hawkers’ stalls without a recognizable menu and with your lack of local language skills.

 Ice lemon tea – Ice lemon tea!